deis/deis/docs/customizing_deis/registry_settings.rst

 ===========================              =================================================================================
 setting                                  description
 ===========================              =================================================================================
-/deis/registry/bucketName                store component bucket used for registry image layers (default: registry) /deis/registry/host                      IP address of the host running registry /deis/registry/port                      port used by the registry service (default: 5000) /deis/registry/protocol                  protocol for registry (default: http)
+/deis/registry/bucketName                store component bucket used for registry image layers.
+Periods are not allowed in the name (default: registry)
+/deis/registry/host                      IP address of the host running registry /deis/registry/port                      port used by the registry service (default: 5000) /deis/registry/protocol                  protocol for registry (default: http)